djanta/docker-nuxeo-server/README.md

 First of all, base on many feedback inquiries we've got, I can stress enough that, this `SDK` image comes up with different `*nix` based distribution.
 As for today, we've not published any `windows` based distribution.
-In our team and for most of our clients, we mostly use this `OpenJDK` version, but you are free to choose your favorite distribution (as long as you're able to manage distribution specific problems without help from US).
+In our team and for most of our clients, we mostly use this `OpenJDK` version, but you are free to choose your favorite distribution (as long as you're able to manage specific distribution problems without help from us).

 ### Prerequisities

-In order to run this container you'll need docker installed.
+In order to run this container, you'll need Docker installed.

 * [Windows](https://docs.docker.com/windows/started)
 * [OS X](https://docs.docker.com/mac/started/)